PhotonVision/photonvision-docs/source/docs/hardware/picamconfig.rst

 Remove the leading ``#`` character to uncomment the line associated with your camera.
 Add a ``#`` in front of other cameras.

-.. note:: All official Pi Cam's (V1, V2, and HQ) should use ``cameraAutoDetect=1``.

 .. warning:: Leave lines outside the PhotonVision Camera Config block untouched.
 They are necessary for proper raspberry pi functionality.

 Save the file, close the editor, and eject the drive.
 The boot configuration should now be ready for your selected camera.

-.. note:: Not all cameras have been tested by the development team.

 Additional Information
 ----------------------